 [R]eaders alerted me to two additional anti-protesting bills, both introduced by Republicans, that are pending in Virginia and Colorado.
 This brings the number of states that have in recent weeks floated such proposals to at least eight.

 The article’s lead-in suggested that proposals for the more severe laws were related to large demonstrations that took place around the country on 20 January and 21 January 2017, the days of and after President Donald Trump’s inauguration.
 However, the laws had started wending their way through state legislatures well before President Trump was sworn in to office.
-Many of the the proposals instead seemed to have been offered in response to protests related to the Black Lives Matter movement and the Dakota Access Pipeline construction.
+Many of the the proposals instead seemed to have been in response to protests related to the Black Lives Matter movement and Dakota Access Pipeline construction.

 In Indiana, State Sen. Jim Tomes proposed a bill (SB 285) that would require public officials to dispatch police within 15 minutes of reported “mass traffic obstructions” with instructions to clear them by “any means necessary”:

 A responsible public official shall, not later than fifteen (15) minutes after first learning that a mass traffic obstruction exists in the official’s jurisdiction, dispatch all available law enforcement officers to the mass traffic obstruction with directions to use any means necessary to clear the roads of the persons unlawfully obstructing vehicular traffic.

 Tomes said that the bill was offered in response to protests in the summer of 2016 in which demonstrators blocked thoroughfares.
 The bill’s inclusion of the phrase “by any means necessary” has caused alarm among critics who believe that “any means” could include (unnecessary) physical harm or excessive force: